camunda/camunda-docs-manual/content/installation/full/tomcat/manual.md

 1. Download the REST API web application archive from our [Artifact Repository](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/camunda-engine-rest/).
     Or switch to the private repository for the enterprise version (User and password from license required).
     Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-tomcat.war`.
+    * For [Tomcat 10](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest-jakarta/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-jakarta-$PLATFORM_VERSION-tomcat.war`.
+    * For [Tomcat 9](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-tomcat.war`.
 2. Copy the war file to `$TOMCAT_HOME/webapps`.
    Optionally you may rename it or extract it to a folder to deploy it to a specific context like `/engine-rest`.
 3. Startup Tomcat.